Hot Springs

 Skipping the bathhouse

-the thermal soak experience takes 90 minutes and costs under $50; it is the reason Hot Springs exists and ignoring it on a golf trip is a missed opportunity.
+The thermal soak experience takes 90 minutes and costs under $50; It is the reason Hot Springs exists and ignoring it on a golf trip is a missed opportunity.

 • !